BrowserSync/grunt-browser-sync/README.md

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

 ##About
-**Live CSS-injecting with NO page refresh**
+**Live CSS-injecting & Browser Syncing**

-This plugin gives you live style-injecting into all browsers.
-It also provides live-reloading of files that cannot be injected (php, html etc).
-I was inspired to build this because the popular live-reload plugin does not work with IE 7 & 8. *This one does!*
+This plugin can watch your files and inject CSS when they change.

-It can also be used in **Ghost-Mode** where all connected broswers/devices will try to keep in sync.
-Ghost-Mode currently supports three options:
+It can also keep the following in sync:

 **links**  - When you click a link in one browser (say, Chrome on desktop), all of the other browsers you have open will navigate to the same link.